-The doctrine of transferred malice allows the defendant’s mens rea towards the intended victim to be transferred to the actual victim.
-Therefore, if the defendant intended to kill or cause grievous bodily harm to person A but accidentally kills person B during his attempt to kill person A, the defendant’s mens rea towards person A can be transferred to the killing of person B.
+The doctrine of transferred malice transfers the defendant’s mens rea towards the intended victim to the actual victim.
+For example, if the defendant attempts to kill or cause grievous bodily harm to person A but accidentally kills person B in the process, the defendant’s mens rea towards person A can be transferred to the killing of person B.

 R v Saunders

 This case is an early illustration of the transferred malice doctrine in practice.